pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 GABARITO: C

-Item.
 23. The author of the text mentions conference agendas and media coverage in order to

 A demonstrate that their focus did not reflect the most impactful trend in the field of legal